 - Peer reviewed publication requirement

-- 1 published article in the subject matter of oncology
+- 1 submitted and/or published article in the subject matter of oncology

 - 1 submitted to Journal of Endourology.

 - Participants must submit a clinical, transitional or basic science paper for the annual essay contest as the first author.
 Quality improvement projects are encouraged.
 These papers will be judged using the same process for the fellowship essay contest.
 Note that the essay may also be used to fulfill the fellow's Journal of Endourology submission requirement, however, manuscript submissions to the fellow essay contest does not automatically guarantee publication in the Journal.